Byron/google-apis-rs/gen/youtube3/README.md

 When delegates handle errors or intermediate values, they may have a chance to instruct the system to retry.
 This makes the system potentially resilient to all kinds of errors.

+## About Uploads and Downlods

+TODO: 'alt' media for downloads, custom methods for uploads (simple, resumable)

 ## About Customization/Callbacks